Intent Laundering: AI Safety Datasets Are Not What They Seem: Experimental Setup

 For safety evaluation on the original attacks (data points), where intent laundering is \textit{not} applied, we use the standard ASR metric along with the same five-point Likert scale described in Subsection~\ref{subsec:evaluation} under \textit{Safety Evaluation}.
 The corresponding prompt is shown in Figure~\ref{fig:regular-safety-eval-prompt} in Appendix~\ref{app:prompts}.
 We follow the same categorization scheme used for intent-laundered attacks: an attack is considered successful if its response is labeled as \textit{extremely unsafe}, \textit{highly unsafe}, or \textit{unsafe}.
 As before, all hyperparameters are identical to those of the intent launderer setup, except that the output is limited to 1024 tokens.

 \paragraph{Evaluation Datasets.} Based on our data duplication analysis in Subsection~\ref{subsec:data-dup}, we use a conservative similarity threshold of 0.9 to work with unique data points in the safety datasets.
 Data points above this threshold are treated as duplicates, as they share similar sentence structures and identical malicious intent (see Figure~\ref{fig:examples-of-data-dups}).
 For each group of duplicates, we randomly select one representative data point.
-This yields 207 data points from the AdvBench datasets and all 200 data points from the HarmBench (standard) dataset.
-We use these two sets for all our safety evaluation experiments.
+This yields 207 data points from the AdvBench dataset \citep{zou2023universal} and all 200 data points from the HarmBench (standard) dataset \citep{pmlr-v235-mazeika24a}.

+We also extend our evaluation to the StrongREJECT dataset \citep{souly2024strongreject} to assess the generalization of our findings.
+This dataset contains 313 data points, of which 25 are taken directly from AdvBench.
+We exclude these 25 data points to avoid overlap with our AdvBench experiments.
+This leaves 288 data points, which we use for all our StrongREJECT experiments.